- $745.6 million net sales (2021: $649 million);

-André van Troost, CEO of Lely: "The global demand for dairy continues to grow, until 2030 an average yearly growth of 3% (Melkveevisie, January 2023).
+André van Troost, CEO of Lely: "The global demand for dairy continues to grow, through 2030 an average yearly growth of 3% (Melkveevisie, January 2023).
 Combined with the need of dairy farmers to produce more efficiently and sustainably, the demand for our Lely robots is increasing.
 On the other hand, we faced quite a few challenges last year.
-After our turnover stagnated in 2021, we can be satisfied with the growth we achieved in 2022 under challenging conditions.
-Among our customers, we see high customer satisfaction.
+After our net sales stagnated in 2021, we can be satisfied with the growth we achieved in 2022 under challenging conditions.
+Among our customers, we see high satisfaction.
 At the same time, it is difficult for them to face longer delivery times for new products."

 New colleagues and new premises

-"In 2022, we have grown not only in turnover but also in the number of employees.
+"In 2022, we have grown not only in net sales but also in the number of employees.
 Worldwide, talented new colleagues have joined Lely who can grow with us in the coming years.
 In addition, we have opened several new premises, such as the Lely Park in Pella (USA) and the expansion of the Lely Campus in Maassluis (the Netherlands).
 This has expanded our production capacity to continue to meet the growing demand for robots.
 In addition, Lely Germany and Lely Center Enns opened new offices (in Günzburg, Germany, and Enns, Austria, respectively)."

 "In 2022, we celebrated '30 years of automatic milking' with the Lely Astronaut, launched a new generation Juno feed pusher and won several awards for our latest innovations Lely Sphere and Lely Exos.
 Besides the continuous development of our existing product portfolio, we are seeing high adoption of our data management platform Lely Horizon, which converts data from our robots into advice for optimal operations.
 Since its introduction in 2020, around 85% of our customers have already switched to this system."